nodemcu/nodemcu-firmware/docs/en/modules/node.md

 !!! caution

 	While it is possible to specify a longer sleep time than the theoretical maximum sleep duration, it is not recommended to exceed this maximum.
+In tests documented at ["Max deep sleep for ESP8266"](https://thingpulse.com/max-deep-sleep-for-esp8266/) the device never woke up again if the specified sleep time was beyond `dsleepMax()`.

 !!! note

-	This theoretical maximum is dependent on ambient temperature.
-	(lower temp = shorter sleep duration, higher temp = longer sleep duration)
+	This theoretical maximum is dependent on ambient temperature: lower temp = shorter sleep duration, higher temp = longer sleep duration

 #### Syntax
 `node.dsleepMax()`